Rafaelb1986/Music-Skill-Project-in-Python/README.md

 Known Issues:

 - Playback Progress: On devices without screens, the skill currently cannot save track progress when paused.
+- Playback Stop: On devices that have screens, once the audio reaches the end, the play/pause button does not toggle from pause to play.

 Implementation Overview: